 Section 100 of the Children and Families Act 2014 places a duty on governing bodies of maintained schools, proprietors of academies and management committees of PRUs to make arrangements for supporting pupils at their school with medical conditions.
-The Directors of Bishop Luffa School will ensure that these arrangements fulfil their statutory duties and follow guidance outlined in ‘Supporting pupils at school with medical conditions’ April 2014’.
+The Governors of Bishop Luffa School will ensure that these arrangements fulfil their statutory duties and follow guidance outlined in ‘Supporting pupils at school with medical conditions’ April 2014’.

 Establishment staff do not have a statutory duty to give medicines or medical treatment.
-However medicines will be administered to enable the inclusion of pupils with medical needs, promote regular attendance and minimise the impact on a pupil’s ability to learn.
+However medicines will be administered to enable the inclusion of students with medical needs, promote regular attendance and minimise the impact on a student's ability to learn.
 In an emergency all teachers and other staff in charge of children have a common law duty of care to act for the health and safety of a child in their care – this might mean giving medicines or medical care.

-Chair of Board of Directors Date: 23 February 2016
+Chair of Board of Governors

 Implementation monitoring and review

 All staff, Governors, parents/carers and members of the Bishop Luffa School community will be made aware of and have access to this policy.
 This policy will be reviewed bi-annually.

 Staff who follow the procedures outlined in this policy and who undertake tasks are covered under Bishop Luffa insurance.